This site has been moved to a new link.

 - Fuel for your car

 * REMEMBER: As long as the virus circulates, and as long as you have never been infected, you are susceptible to infection resulting in COVID-19.
-This will be the case for the rest of your life until you have been infected which should protect you from severe disease.
+This will be the case for the rest of your life until you have been infected which should protect you from getting it again.
 COVID-19 is mostly a mild illness but can cause severe pneumonia in approximately 20% of cases, leading to hospitalization for weeks and in a portion of these cases, to death.